Ireland Bridge: History

 A bridge has existed at this point over the river since mediaeval times.
 The current bridge dates from 1686 and replaced an earlier timber structure.
 During renovations in 2010, engineers found unique stonemason marks carved into sections of the bridge that were previously inaccessible until the scaffolding went up around it.
 The bridge was widened and a parapet added in 1775.
 Previous to the bridge being built, visitors to the town would ford the river at a crossing just south of the bridge that would lead them to the bottom of what is now Ferrand Lane.
 When the water is low enough, the stones of this crossing are said to be visible.

 The All Saints Parish Church and the Old White Horse Inn, a Coaching inn were constructed very close to the eastern bank and Bingley's modern town centre spread south from these beginnings.
 A mill extended on the east bank for which a weir was built across the Aire.
-The water was then funnelled under the mill to power the works which started out as a Corn Mill, a forge and for much of the 20th century was a fat refinery.
+The water was then funnelled under the mill to power the works which started out as a corn mill, a forge, and a fat refinery.
 The mill was demolished in 1984 and the site has now been replaced by housing.

 In the 18th century, the middle of the bridge was an area where locals would congregate and 'gossip'.
 This would also entail talking to travellers who were using the bridge to get from Halifax and beyond to Otley and Ilkley.

 The bridge was originally named Bingley Bridge, but an influx of Irish immigrants caused a name change.
 They came to work in the Bingley mills and they also visited the Brown Cow Inn, which meant going across the bridge.
 The Brown Cow acquired the nickname of 'The Irish Inn'; this also led to the bridge being similarly named.
 Harry Speight in his book The Chronicles of Old Bingley suggests the name came about due to the crossing of the Aire being like going over the water to Ireland.